runwayml/learn/docs/how-to/web-link.md

 # Create a web link to a RunwayML model

-You can create very simple web links that will open the RunwayML app in a specific model.
+You can create simple web links that will open the RunwayML app to a specific model from a web browser.
 This is super helpful when creating tutorials, links in your workshops, embedding buttons on your website, and opening models directly from a GitHub repository.

 Learn how to create those links and embedded them in your websites here.